chop-dbhi/redcap-repeat/README.md

 relative\_other | text                | Other Affected relatives|                                      |[relative(3)] = '1'|

 #### Controlling the language used in the Field Label for generated fields
-The preprocess script tries to use very generic language for generated Field lLbels.
+The preprocess script tries to use very generic language for generated Field Labels.
 Placing a pipe in the Field Label field followed by something like this

 	Please specify $placeholder relative